Object-Image Correspondence for Algebraic Curves under Projections: Extensions

 \end{theorem}

 The proof of Theorem~\ref{main-finite-points} is a~straightforward adaptation of the proof of Theorem~\ref{main-finite-camera}.
-The parallel projection criteria for curves, given in Theorem~\ref{main-affine-camera} and Corollary~\ref{reduced-aff-camera}, are adapted to the f\/inite lists in an analogous way.
+The parallel projection criteria for curves, given in Theorem~\ref{main-affine-camera} and Corollary~\ref{reduced-aff-camera}, are adapted to the finite lists in an analogous way.

-The central and the parallel projection problems for lists of $m$ points is therefore reduced to a~modif\/ication of the problems of equivalence of two lists of $m$ points in $\mathbb{PR}^2$ under the action of ${\mathcal{PGL}}(3)$ and ${\mathcal A}(2)$ groups, respectively.
+The central and the parallel projection problems for lists of $m$ points is therefore reduced to a~modification of the problems of equivalence of two lists of $m$ points in $\mathbb{PR}^2$ under the action of ${\mathcal{PGL}}(3)$ and ${\mathcal A}(2)$ groups, respectively.
 A separating set of invariants for lists of $m$ points in $\mathbb{PR}^2$ under the ${\mathcal A}(2)$-action consists of ratios of certain areas and is listed, for instance, in Theorem~3.5 of~\cite{olver01}.
 Similarly, a~separating set of invariants for lists of $m$ ordered points in $\mathbb{PR}^2$ under the ${\mathcal{PGL}}(3)$-action consists of cross-ratios of certain areas and is listed, for instance, in Theorem~3.10 in~\cite{olver01}.
 In the case of central projections we, therefore, obtain a~system of polynomial equations on $c_1$, $c_2$ and $c_3$ that have solutions if and only if the given set $Z$ projects to the given set $X$ and an~analog of Algorithm~\ref{alg-finite} follows.
 The parallel projections are treated in a~similar way.
 Details of this adaptation appear in the dissertation~\cite{burdis10}.

-\looseness=-1 We note, however, that there are other computationally ef\/f\/icient solution of the projection problem for lists of points.
+\looseness=-1 We note, however, that there are other computationally efficient solution of the projection problem for lists of points.
 In their book~\cite{hartley04}, Hartley and Zisserman describe algorithms that are based on straightforward approach: one writes a~system of equations that relates pairs of the corresponding points in the lists $Z\subset\mathbb{R}^3$ and $X\subset\mathbb{R}^3$ and determines if this system has a~solution.
-The book also describes algorithms for f\/inding parameters of the camera that produces an optimal (under various criteria) but not exact match between the object and the image.
+The book also describes algorithms for finding parameters of the camera that produces an optimal (under various criteria) but not exact match between the object and the image.